nerdchacha/ringcentral-web-phone/MIGRATION.md

 - `unmuted`: Fired when session is unmuted
 - `establishing`: Fired when session is established
 - `established`: Fired when session is established
+- `accepted`: Fired when session is accepted
+- `progress`: Fired when session is progress state
 - `terminating`: Fired when session is terminating
 - `terminated`: Fired when session is terminated
-- `updateReceived`: Fired when UPDATE request is recieved over socket
+- `updateReceived`: Fired when UPDATE request is received over socket
-- `moveToRcv`: Fired when INFO request is recieved over socket with move to rcv instruction
+- `moveToRcv`: Fired when INFO request is received over socket with move to rcv instruction
-- `qos-published`: Fired when QOS is pulished to the backend server
+- `qos-published`: Fired when QOS is punished to the backend server
-- `rtpStat`: Fired when RTP Stat Report is generted
+- `rtpStat`: Fired when RTP Stat Report is generated
+- `userMediaFailed`: Fired when getting user media is failed

 ## 4. [MediaStreamsImpl](docs/api/classes/MediaStreamsImpl.md)
 - `onMediaConnectionStateChange` order of params has changed.
 The method now takes `state: string` as the first parameter and `session: WebPhoneSession` as the second parameter